hhangular/pdfjs/README.md

 It's a collection of modules for angular 6x

 ## Modules
-  - pdfjs-box2 : pdf viewer
+  - pdfjs-box : pdf viewer

-###pdfjs-box2
+###pdfjs-box

-pdfjs-box2 is implementation of pdfjs-box for angular 2x.
+pdfjs-box is implementation of pdfjs-box for angular 2x.
 It contains some components for use easily the [mozilla pdf viewer pdfjs](https://github.com/mozilla/pdf.js).

 ####dependencies
   - pdfjs-dist